2024–25 Odisha Women's League

-The 2024–25 Odisha Women's League is the 12th edition of the Odisha Women's League, the top Odia professional football league, since its establishment in 2011.
+The 2024–25 Odisha Women's League was the 12th edition of the Odisha Women's League, the top Odia professional football league, since its establishment in 2011.
 Nita Football Academy are the defending champions.
 The league is organised by the Football Association of Odisha (FAO), the official football governing body of Odisha, in association with the Department of Sports and Youth Services (DSYS) of the Government of Odisha.